Achieving New Upper Bounds for the Hypergraph Duality Problem through Logic: A deterministic algorithm for DUAL

+Let us now make some observations on the procedure \textsc{\DetNewTrAlg}.
+Throughout the whole execution of the procedure and its recursive calls, the sets $\IncAlg$, $\ExcAlg$, and $\FreeAlg$, are always a partition of the set of vertices $V$, and hence $\IncAlg$ and $\ExcAlg$ constitute a consistent assignment (i.e., $\IncAlg$ and $\ExcAlg$ do not overlap).
+This descends from the fact that the extensions implemented in procedure \textsc{\DetNewTrAlg} are the same of those considered in tree $\Tree(\G,\H)$, and we have already discussed in \cref{sec:decomposition} that those extensions generate consistent assignments.

 Besides this, every recursive call performed by \textsc{\DetNewTrAlg}$(\pi)$ is executed on an assignment $\pi'$ such that $\pi\dblsub\pi'$.
 This implies that the set of free vertices becomes smaller and smaller from one recursive call to the next.
-As a result, since the procedure picks from the set of free vertices only those that it tries to include or exclude, every recursion path traversed by \textsc{\DetNewTrAlg}$(\pi)$ is finite.
-This is because at some recursion level the set of free vertices is empty.
+As a result, since the procedure tries to include or exclude vertices taken only from the set of the free ones, every recursion path traversed by \textsc{\DetNewTrAlg}$(\pi)$ is finite, because at some recursion level the set of free vertices is empty.